 For more information on annual leave while on workers’ compensation, contact the Fair Work Ombudsman on 13 13 94 or visit their website.

-When you’ve been injured at work and you’ve made a claim and been offered a lump sum compensation, it’s tempting to take the first offer and put the incident behind you.
+When you’ve been injured at work, made a claim, and been offered a lump sum compensation, it’s tempting to take the first offer and put the incident behind you.

-Offers to settle (called “Schedule 2 settlements” under WA law) are a way of compensating for any permanent disability suffered by an injured worker due to their work injury – similar to compensation for pain and suffering in the US.
+Offers to settle (called “Schedule 2 settlements” under WA law) are a way of compensating for any permanent disability suffered by an injured worker due to their work injury.

 WA law states that acceptance of a Schedule 2 settlement ceases all other entitlements to compensation.
-This means that once you accept an offer, you are no longer entitled to weekly payments or medical, rehabilitation and travel expenses.
+Once you accept an offer, you are no longer entitled to weekly payments or medical, rehabilitation, and travel expenses.

-To know exactly where you stand and what you are entitled to, if you have had an offer of compensation, you should seek legal advice as to whether or not your offer is fair and reasonable, as once you have settled your claim or signed settlement documents, it’s too late to obtain legal advice.
+To know exactly where you stand and what you are entitled to, if you have had an offer of compensation, you should seek legal advice as to whether or not your offer is fair and reasonable.
+Once you have settled your claim or signed settlement documents, it’s too late to obtain legal advice.